MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-contact-phone.md

 ## Prerequisites

 To complete this lesson, we'd need the ability to login into Teams which will be available as part of select Microsoft 365 subscriptions, and will also need to have the Bulletins app for Teams installed.
 This app can be installed from <https://aka.ms/TeamsBulletins>.
-Also, we'd need to complete lesson 82&mdash;Add "notify me" settings to category (confirm link).
+Also, we'd need to complete [Add "notify me" settings to category](bulletins-notify-me.md).
 We'll use steps followed in that lesson and build up on those in this topic.

 > [!NOTE]
 > Follow below steps on both the Bulletins and the Manage Bulletins apps where you want the "Call contact" functionality enabled.